 - Completion bonuses on select contracts and a 401(k) with contribution options

-Weighing CVOR against other cardiac lanes?
-It’s worth a look at travel cath lab RN jobs in Tennessee, since the two specialties often overlap for nurses with a cardiac background.
+If your cardiac background swings both ways, take a look at travel cath lab RN jobs in Tennessee, since the two specialties often overlap for nurses with a cardiac background.

 Licensing and Credentialing for Tennessee CVOR Contracts

-Because Tennessee is part of the Nurse Licensure Compact, travelers holding a compact home-state RN license can take Tennessee assignments without applying for a separate license — a real head start in a specialty where cardiac programs often need to fill a spot quickly.
+Because Tennessee is part of the Nurse Licensure Compact, travelers holding a compact home-state RN license can take Tennessee assignments without applying for a separate license, a real head start in a specialty where cardiac programs often need to fill a spot quickly.
 If your home state isn’t in the compact, apply for Tennessee licensure by endorsement early so it doesn’t hold up your start date.
-CVOR contracts are also among the most credential-intensive in travel nursing.
+The credential list for CVOR runs long too.
 Here’s what Tennessee facilities generally expect:

-- BLS: Required universally and must be current
+- BLS: A given at every facility, and it must be current

-- ACLS: Required for essentially all CVOR contracts in Tennessee, current before your start date
+- ACLS: On the requirement sheet for essentially all CVOR contracts in Tennessee, current before your start date

-- CNOR certification (or an equivalent perioperative credential): Strongly preferred at the larger cardiac programs.
-It signals you’ve invested in the specialty and can function independently at a high level.
+- CNOR certification (or an equivalent perioperative credential): The larger cardiac programs strongly prefer candidates who carry it, since it shows real investment in the specialty and the ability to function independently at a high level.

-- Bypass pump experience: The single biggest clinical differentiator for CVOR travelers.
-The bigger cardiac and academic programs ask specifically how many cases, what procedures, and how recently — so be detailed in your profile.
+- Bypass pump experience: Still the biggest clinical differentiator for CVOR travelers.
+The bigger cardiac and academic programs ask specifically how many cases, what procedures, and how recently, so be detailed in your profile.

 - Minimum 2 years of dedicated CVOR experience: Facilities expect travelers who can circulate and scrub open-heart cases with minimal orientation.
 General OR experience isn’t a substitute for a CVOR background.

-Junxion’s credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s credentialing team runs through every requirement before you accept a contract and keeps the paperwork on rails.
 Questions about a specific Tennessee program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Tennessee Compares for CVOR Travelers

 Tennessee stacks up well for CVOR travelers, and not just on the paycheck.
-Start with take-home: there’s no state income tax, so more of your taxable rate stays with you than at the same gross in a high-tax state — and on a CVOR rate, that adds up fast over 13 weeks.
-The compact license is the other big win — hold one and you can usually start fast instead of waiting on paperwork.
-And because cardiac surgery runs deep in Nashville and Memphis, with solid regional programs in Knoxville and Chattanooga, you’re rarely scrambling for your next contract; you can pick between large academic programs and busy regional cardiac centers based on the case mix you want.
+Take-home leads the list: with no state income tax, more of your taxable rate stays with you than at the same gross in a high-tax state, and on a CVOR rate that adds up fast over 13 weeks.
+The compact license is the other big win, letting you start fast instead of waiting on paperwork.
+And because cardiac surgery runs deep in Nashville and Memphis, with solid regional programs in Knoxville and Chattanooga, you’re rarely scrambling for your next contract.
+You can pick between large academic programs and busy regional cardiac centers based on the case mix you want.

-Then there’s the lifestyle, which matters over a three-month stretch.
+Off the clock, the state earns its keep over a three-month stretch.
 Nashville brings the music, food, and nightlife; Memphis carries blues history and Delta soul; Knoxville and Chattanooga sit at the doorstep of the Smokies and the river gorges, with hiking, paddling, and easy weekend escapes.
 Cost of living runs reasonable across most of the state, so a stipend tends to go further here than in the priciest coastal markets.
-For CVOR specifically, Tennessee pairs strong clinical exposure with strong take-home — a hard combination to argue with.
+For CVOR specifically, Tennessee pairs strong clinical exposure with strong take-home โ hard to argue with that.

 Getting Started with Junxion

-Junxion makes the travel process feel less like a maze and more like a plan.
-You connect with a recruiter, tell them what you’re after in a CVOR contract — call tolerance, location, pay targets — and they start matching you with open assignments.
-One recruiter, one relationship, your whole contract — no getting bounced around every time you have a question.
-That’s the founder-was-a-traveler difference: this agency was built by someone who lived the OR life.
+Junxion keeps the on-ramp short.
+You connect with a recruiter and tell them what the right CVOR contract looks like for you โ call tolerance, location, pay targets โ and they start matching you with open assignments.
+One recruiter, one relationship, your whole contract, without getting bounced around every time you have a question.
+The agency was built by someone who lived the OR life, and it operates like it.

-You also get full pay transparency.
-Every package comes with a complete breakdown — the taxable rate, every stipend, the call structure — so there’s no guessing and no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+Money stays out in the open too.
+Every package arrives with a complete breakdown of the taxable rate, every stipend, and the call structure, so there’s no guessing and no bait-and-switch.
+A US-based credentialing team stays ahead of the deadlines so you can focus on the work.
 Ready to see live CVOR contracts in Tennessee?
 Talk to a Junxion recruiter and let’s match your cardiac OR background with the right program.

 What to Know Before You Go